 I’ve been beauty-obsessed since girlhood.
 Some of my earliest beauty memories include running my fingers over my grandmother’s perfume bottles—and trying on her frosty pink lipstick.
-As I grew up, I poured over magazines and beauty guides.
+As I grew up, I pored over magazines and beauty guides.
 I especially loved learning the little tips and secrets about how to blend foundation or choose the right shadow for your eye color.
 The most valuable tips I’ve gleaned, however, were learned more organically via trial and error, sometimes the hard way.
 In fact, they’re not so much tips-and-tricks but guiding principles that keep makeup and beauty fun and inspiring—while helping me (and hopefully others) look and feel their most confident and radiant.

 Through my work writing about beauty, I’ve sampled and purchased several products, but you don’t have to have tried as many brands as I have to have a fruitful relationship with beauty and know what works for you.